ajdeodhar/matlab-math-explorations/L2_eigenvalues_2x2/README.md

 - `L2_output_command_window.pdf`: Final output from Command Window

 ## Output Verification
-For each eigenvalue:
-- Two expressions for \( a/b \) (from top and bottom row) are compared
-- Check outputs 0 when both match
+- The script compares the eigenvector ratios obtained from both matrix rows
+- Residuals from mismatches are near zero
-- Final eigenvectors are normalized to unit length
+- Normalized eigenvectors are confirmed to work correctly

 ---